Metalnem/mijailovic.net/_drafts/books-2017-q4.md

 **[HBR Guide to Better Business Writing](https://www.amazon.com/dp/B00B0YPJ0G/)**

+Bryan A. Garner is a genius, and the ultimate authority on English language grammar and usage.
+His book Garner's Modern English Usage is the essential reference for any serious writer.
+HBR Guide to Better Business Writing is much smaller in scope, but its target audience is much larger.
+Don't let the title fool you—this is not a business-specific book.
+Not only will it help you write better in general but also your communication skills will improve.
+Here's the author's promise to the reader:

+>You'll get better at:
+>- Pushing past writer’s block.
+>- Motivating readers to act.
+>- Organizing your ideas.
+>- Expressing your main points clearly.
+>- Cutting to the chase.
+>- Holding readers' attention.
+>- Writing concise, useful summaries.
+>- Trimming the fat from your documents.
+>- Striking the right tone.
+>- Avoiding grammar gaffes.

+I highly recommend this book to everyone—it's by far the best book for improving your everyday writing.

 **[KL: A History of the Nazi Concentration Camps](https://www.amazon.com/dp/B00NS3NBWU/)**

 This book is the first comprehensive history of the Nazi